Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Conclusion

 \section{Conclusion}

-This paper shows that rollout in post-training can be efficient without compromising the training quality of large language models with efficient speculative rollout. {\sys} makes speculative decoding efficient for rollout with two techniques: a dynamic decoupled speculation method that improves the efficiency of speculative decoding for large batch sizes, with refinements for handling the decreased acceptance rate for tail requests, and (2) a Best-of-N speculation method that enhances the acceptance rate of speculation. {\sys} improves the training efficiency by {1.3--1.7}\,$\times$ compared to the state-of-the-art baselines, and {is {1.5}\,$\times$ faster than naively utilizing speculative decoding for rollout}.
+This paper shows that RL rollout can be efficient without compromising the algorithmic equivalence of the original training with fast speculative decoding. {\sys} makes speculative rollout efficient with two novel techniques: (1) a \emph{Decoupled speculation} method that improves the speculation efficiency for common training setups, and (2) a \emph{Fastest-of-N speculation} method that dynamically adapts the draft method during the rollout process. {\sys} improves the training efficiency by {1.4--2.3}\,$\times$ compared to the state-of-the-art baselines, and is {1.1--2.6}\,$\times$ faster than vanilla speculative rollout.

 { }